What are Page Parts?

 Learning more about Page Parts

-Since Page Parts are a completed different entity than Pages, there is a whole section dedicated to the management of your Page Parts.
+Since Page Parts are a completely different entity than Pages, there is a whole section dedicated to the management of your Page Parts.
 I would encourage you to peruse our Support site and get to know the Page Parts available within SiteWrench.
 If you do not appear to have access to a Page Parts you would like to use, contact your Account Manager today.

 Learn how to manage Page Parts.